 Not All Dentists Accept Insurance

-While it’s become very uncommon to find a Milwaukie orthodontist that doesn’t accept dental insurance, there are still some practices that accept few or no dental plans.
+While it’s become very uncommon to find an orthodontist who doesn’t accept dental insurance, there are still some practices that accept few or no dental plans.
 Make sure to ask in advance if a dental office accepts insurance rather than just assuming to avoid any potential confusion.